vacuumlabs/ledger-cpp-neblio/README.md

 Run:

 ```
-./main
+./main pub-key
 ```

-The output with our dev Ledger should be:
+The output for `pub-key` with our dev Ledger should be:

 ```
 Opening Ledger connection